Commercial paper rates fall, signaling Fed's program working

 Friday’s data represents the most consistent fall in those rates across the quality spectrum since March 4.
 It suggests that there has finally been a return of some liquidity to the market since the Fed on March 17 said that it would reinstate the Commercial Paper Funding Facility (CPFF), an operation used during the 2008 financial crisis, in which the central bank acts as a lender of last resort for companies otherwise unable to borrow in the short-term market.

-The overnight borrowing rate for lower-grade nonfinancial paper fell to 2.53%.
-For overnight higher-grade nonfinancial paper it fell to 0.13%, which it had also hit on Thursday, the lowest since 2015.
+The overnight borrowing rate for lower-grade nonfinancial paper US1DCP22= fell to 2.53%.
+For overnight higher-grade nonfinancial paper US1DCP= it fell to 0.13%, which it had also hit on Thursday, the lowest since 2015.